KidPudel/flutter-starter-kit/ui/must_widgets.md

 - `FooTransition`
 - `FutureBuilder` - we can know when it is loading and display `CircularProgressIdicator`
 - `CircularProgressIndicator`
-- `Container` - do you need a background color, or shape or some size constraints (position also)
+- `Container` - do you need a background color, or shape or some size constraints (position also) aslo padding and margin
 - `Card` - like a Container but with elevation
 - `BoxDecoration`
 - `GestureDetector`